chriswebb09/chriswebb09.github.io/_posts/2017-03-27-caching-data-from-network.md

 I think it's important to mention here, in the example that I am using, the URLSession is ephemeral.
 Ephemeral means to be fleeting, or short lived.
 What that means for a URLSession is that everything is stored to RAM instead of the disk and purged automatically when the session is over.

 __Apple-y definition__:

 _Ephemeral sessions do not store any data to disk; all caches, credential stores, and so on are kept in RAM and tied to the session.
-Thus, when your app invalidates the session, they are purged automatically
+Thus, when your app invalidates the session, they are purged automatically._

 ### Let's get started!
 To start off, let's define our image cache like so: